rwegener2/sarp_lessons/_sources/index.md

 * practice sheets - notebooks with practice problems to accompany some of the lessons

 Lessons are divided into two groups:
-1. raster data - data that fills regular grids.
+1. gridded data - data that fills a mesh represting data in space.
 These are often satellite images
 2. tabular data - data with rows and columns; the type of data that would fit in an excel sheet

 ```{tableofcontents}